arthur-van-acker/python-gui-project-template/README.md

 - **AppUserModelID**: Proper Windows taskbar integration
 - **Automated Installer**: One-click installation experience

-### Tuning the GUI Theme & Layout
+### Configuration Knobs You Can Toggle

-All fonts, strings, dimensions, and color hooks for the CustomTkinter frontend now live in `tictactoe.config.gui`.
+All fonts, strings, dimensions, and color hooks for the CustomTkinter frontend live in `tictactoe.config.gui`.
 Inject a `GameViewConfig` (and optionally a `WindowConfig`) into `TicTacToeGUI` to reskin or resize the app without touching the widget code:

 ```python
 from tictactoe.config import (